qiannathancao/Machine_Learning_Models/problems.tex.md

    2. Create one plot for that dataset that shows mean squared error (vertical) of your regression as a function of degree (horizontal).

 Now, pick a single data file (I suggest the one generated from a polynomial of degree 4, but it's your choice) to illustrate bias vs variance and the dangers of overfitting.
    1. Show a scatter plot of the dataset.
-Indicate its degree in the title of the plot.
+Indicate the degree of the polynomial used to generate it in the title of the plot.
    2. Plot 3 functions learned with`PolynomialRegression` over the scatter plot: A functioned learned by a lower degree (e.g. if the data was generated with degree 4, then show a learned function with, say... degree 1); a function learned by the same degree (e.g. data generated with degree 4 and learned with a degree 4 polynomial) and the function that showed the lowest error learned with a higer degree polynomial than was used to generate the data.

 #### Describe what's going on here (1 point)